• Skip to primary navigation

 Can I keep Mini Egg blondies in the refrigerator?

-You can store your blondies in the refrigerator if you like, but they will be perfectly fine in a box in the cupboard, so it's not essential.
-If you don’t have a cool, dark place to keep them then the fridge would be best.
+You can store your blondies in the refrigerator if you like, but it's OK to keep them in a box in the cupboard.

-If you are keeping them in the fridge, it's a good idea to get out as many as you intend to serve half an hour before enjoying so they can come up to room temperature.
-They will taste much better.
+If you are keeping them in the fridge, it's a good idea to get out as many as you intend to serve half an hour before enjoying them so they can come up to room temperature.
+Then, they will taste much better.

 Can I freeze Mini Egg blondies?

-Yes, these blondies freeze well and if you've made more than you need, it's a great way to ensure they can be enjoyed long after Easter is over!
+Yes, Mini Egg blondies freeze really well, and if you've made more than you need, it's a great way to ensure they can be enjoyed long after Easter is over!

-If you want to freeze some it's a good idea to do so on the day of baking so that you are preserving them at their freshest.
+If you want to freeze your blondies, it's a good idea to do so on the day of baking so that you're preserving them at their best.

-Place your blondies in a sealable, freezer-safe container or bag, separating the layers with parchment paper so they don’t stick together.
+You can freeze your blondies in a lunchbox or sealed container in between layers of parchment paper, so they don't stick together.

-Label your container with the date and what's inside.
-These blondies will keep in the freezer for up to 3 months.
+When you freeze your baked goods, you should always label your container with the date and what's inside.
+Your blondies should keep in the freezer for up to 3 months.

-Mini Egg blondies from above - close up.
-Caption reads: Easter treat!
-Mini Egg blondies
+Three stacked Mini Egg blondies on a white plate.
+Caption reads: Mini Egg blondies

 How long do Mini Egg blondies keep?